John Byers (architect): Importance

 Byers designed and built dozens of homes in Brentwood, Pacific Palisades, and Santa Monica from 1916 through 1946.
 He was fascinated with the native California architecture and its Mexican and Spanish roots.
 He was most notable for his "Adobe" designed buildings, having written several articles in the 1920s and 1930s on adobe construction and its influence in California architect.
 He studied the native building traditions of Hispanic cultures and went through a phase where he built houses of adobe and stucco.
 He established his own workshop, employing Mexican craftsmen who were masters at creating and installing the adobe brick, the decorative tile, wrought iron and woodwork that he used in his houses.

-Some projects
+Selected projects

 Other dwellings were constructed in Coachella, Victorville, Bel Air, and Beverly Hills.
 Byers also constructed an adobe memorial recreation hall (Miles Playhouse) in Santa Monica, a clubhouse at Brentwood Park, and a building at the John Thomas Dye School.

 He was also responsible for the adobe wall surrounding the landmarked Pascual Marquez Family Cemetery in Santa Monica Canyon.